ganrad/openai-api-router/README.md

 2. Reload the API Gateway endpoint configuration.

-   Supply the private key configured with the API Gateway.
    Use **Curl** command in a terminal window or a web browser to access the gateway reconfiguration endpoint.
 See URL below.
+   The private key of the API Gateway is required to reload the endpoint configuration.

    http://localhost:{API_GATEWAY_PORT}/api/v1/{API_GATEWAY_ENV/apirouter/reconfig/{API_GATEWAY_KEY}